Camus1859/todo/README.md

-## This application allowed me to further practice OOP.
-It soldified the how and the when to use this programming paradigm.

 ## This app was built from scratch (no tutorial, only google).
 It was built with the guidance of an open source online curriculum called  <a href="https://www.theodinproject.com/">The Odin Project</a> a Project Based Learning curriculum.